gmrchk/cli-testing-library/readme.md

 Any contributions are welcome!

 Remember, if merged, your code will be used as part of a free product.
-By submitting a Pull Request, you are giving your consent for your code to be integrated into LibTitle as part of a commercial product.
+By submitting a Pull Request, you are giving your consent for your code to be integrated into CLI Testing Library as part of a free open-source product.

 ## License
 Check the LICENSE.md file in the root of this repository tree for closer details.